 When upstairs bathrooms flood, the water seeps through walls and often to the lower floors of your home.
 With any flood that isn’t on the ground floor of your home, you must ensure other floors aren’t affected.

 The most effective way is to contact a water damage restoration company to use moisture detection tools to assess the damage thoroughly.
-The sooner you call a restoration company, the sooner they can assess the damage and work to limit the damage to your home.
+The sooner you call a restoration company, the sooner they can evaluate the damage and work to limit the damage to your home.

-DIY or self-service water damage cleanup
+DIY or self-service water damage clean-up

 Most homeowners insurance has a deductible of $1,000 or greater.
 You might come to the point where you are trying to decide whether to file a homeowners insurance claim or try to clean it up on your own.